softmatterlab/BRAPH-2-Matlab/tutorials/developers/dev_analysis_ensemble/readme.md

 <a id="Functionalityfocused-properties"></a>
 ### Functionality-focused properties  [⬆](#Table-of-Contents)

-This section details the implementation of functionality-focused properties that enable `AnalyzeEnsemble_CON_BUD` to perform graph analysis directly.
+This section details the implementation of functionality-focused properties that directly enable `AnalyzeEnsemble_CON_BUD` to perform graph analysis.

 > **Code 3.** **Implementation properties of AnalyzeEnsemble_CON_BUD.**